 For the most -up-to-date information on events happening within the Bethel Park School District, please consult this daily View All Events Calendar.

 The Bethel Park School District encourages the involvement of parents and guardians in our schools.
-Pennsylvania State Law requires that EVERY volunteer who has direct contact with students must have clearances on file with the school district.
-The required clearances are the Pennsylvania Child Abuse History Clearance (Act 151), Pennsylvania State Police Criminal Record Check (Act 34), and the FBI Federal Criminal History Record (Act 114).
-PA Clearances are free to volunteers, and the FBI Clearance is $22.60.
-Volunteers who have resided in Pennsylvania for the past 10 years and have never been convicted of a Disqualifying Offense can sign a waiver that would eliminate the need for FBI Clearance.
+Pennsylvania State Law requires that EVERY volunteer who has direct contact with students must have the necessary clearances on file with the school district.
+The required clearances are the Pennsylvania Child Abuse History Clearance (Act 151), Pennsylvania State Police Criminal Record Check (Act 34) and the FBI Federal Criminal History Record (Act 114).
+PA Clearances are free to volunteers and the FBI Clearance is $22.60.
+Volunteers who have resided in Pennsylvania for ALL of the past 10 years and have never been convicted of a Disqualifying Offense can sign a waiver that would eliminate the need for the FBI Clearance.

 Click here for complete details on how to become a volunteer in the Bethel Park School District.
 Please be sure to follow the checklist in the attached link.

-Carnegie Mellon University is re-introducing Project Ignite.
-This interdisciplinary project-based 10-week program takes place on Sundays in the Spring on Carnegie Mellon’s campus.
-High School students work in groups of 5 to 9 to research, design, and build large-scale projects with Carnegie Mellon University students who support them in actualizing their wildest ideas.
+Carnegie Mellon University is re-introducing Project Ignite, an interdisciplinary project-based 10-week program that takes place on Sundays in the Spring on Carnegie Mellon’s campus, where High School students work in groups of 5 to 9 to research, design, and build large-scale projects with Carnegie Mellon University students who support them to actualize their wildest ideas.